Previous Book Awards

 The W.E.
 Fischelis Award was not presented in 2010

-2009 Henry-Russell Hitchcock Award ~ The Artistic Furniture of Charles Rohlfs by joseph Cunningham.
+2009 Henry-Russell Hitchcock Award ~ The Artistic Furniture of Charles Rohlfs by Joseph Cunningham.
 With its groundbreaking work on one of the most innovative furniture makers of the early twentieth century, this book makes a significant contribution to the study of decorative arts.

-2009 Ruth Emery Award ~ Harbor Hill: Portrait of a House y Richard Guy Wilson.
+2009 Ruth Emery Award ~ Harbor Hill: Portrait of a House by Richard Guy Wilson.
 As a study of the social, cultural and economic implications of the great house in America, this book expands the meaning of a single architectural masterpiece to explore its broader context.

 2009 WilliamE.
 Fischelis Award ~ Like Breath on Glass: Whistler, Inness and the Art of Painting Softly by Mark Simpson, Wanda Corn, Cody Hartley, and Michael Lewis.
 By creating a dialogue between two artists not normally associated with one another, this beautifully-produced catalog provides illuminating and innovative perspectives on a unique approach to painting.

 2008 Henry-Russell Hitchcock Award ~ George Inness: A Catalogue Raisonné by Michael Quick.
 For its thorough treatment of a highly influential figure in nineteenth century landscape painting, this beautifully presented book will serve as an important reference on its subject for years to come.

 2008 Ruth Emery Award ~ Jacob Weidenmann: Pioneer Landscape Architect by Rudy J. Favretti.
 Thoroughly researched and beautifully illustrated, this book fills a gap in the literature on landscape architecture.